 Interventions assessed in this model included the two FDA-approved VMAT2 inhibitors, valbenazine and deutetrabenazine, both compared with placebo.
-Patients not receiving active treatment for TD symptoms were modeled using outcomes associated with the placebo arms from the relevant clinical trials.^{36,75} We modeled the effects and costs of the highest doses reported in clinical trials (valbenazine 80mg and deutetrabenazine 36mg per day) because those doses were generally associated with the highest effects.
-All patients were assumed to have received one month of therapy prior to entering the model.
+Patients not receiving active treatment for TD symptoms were modeled using outcomes associated with the placebo arms from the relevant clinical trials.4 For valbenazine, we modeled the effects and costs of the 80mg dose.
+For deutetrabenazine, we modeled effects and costs for the 36mg dose (two 9mg tablets twice daily), although the information for prescribers states that patients can be titrated up to 48mg per day.79 We used the effectiveness for the 36mg dose for two reasons i) the lack of effectiveness data on using the 48mg dose and ii) mean daily dose of deutetrabenazine at the end of the treatment period was approximately 38mg in the trial.4 All patients were assumed to have received one month of therapy prior to entering the model.